 Electricity in Costa Rica

-In Costa Rica the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+In Costa Rica the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

-In Costa Rica the power plugs and sockets are of type A and B. Check out the following pictures.
+In Costa Rica the power plug sockets are of type A and B. Check out the following pictures.

 - Type A: mainly used in North and Central America, China and Japan.
 This socket only works with plug A.